Overview - 2019/2020

 - Students entering Level 1 of the program in January are expected to proceed into Level 2 of the program in the summer term

-- For all other students A CONNECT lab fee is included in the Additional Program Fees stated in the Fee Schedule.
+- A CONNECT lab fee is included in the Additional Program Fees stated in the Fee Schedule.
 This fee helps cover costs associated with the delivery of the CONNECT mobile computing program.

 - Students should not purchase a laptop computer or software until the College publishes the recommended configuration, models, software titles and versions for that academic year.